The Best Android Phones for Seniors

 Summary:Best Carrier to Pair It With

 You can use your Sonim XP10 with most major cellular carriers.
 I recommend pairing it with AT&T’s senior-friendly plans.
 If you’re 55 or older and live in Florida, you can sign up for the AT&T Unlimited 55+ plan, which starts at $62 monthly for one line.
 I was disappointed that AT&T doesn’t offer a nationwide senior plan like T-Mobile.
-AT&T still has wonderful options for people outside Florida, such as the basic AT&T Unlimited Starter plan, which starts at $65.99 monthly.
+AT&T still has worthwhile options for people outside Florida, such as the basic AT&T Unlimited Starter plan, which starts at $65.99 monthly.
 I recommend signing up with other family members, as the price per line decreases the more lines you add.
 If you finance your phone through AT&T, you can pay as little as $15.84 monthly with no interest.

 I’ve been an AT&T customer since I purchased my first cell phone eons ago, and I’m a big fan of the service.
 It’s reliable, and I’ve had great experience with customer service, both in person and over the phone.
 One drawback is that AT&T has less reliable coverage in rural or remote areas.
 I went camping with some friends who had Verizon, and they had coverage in places where I had no service.
-It won’t be a major issue for people living in or near cities, but it’s something to note.
+It won’t be an issue for people living in or near cities, but it’s something to note.

 Senior-Friendly Experience